-The main drag on the development of Iran's fixed-line market are the comparatively expensive products offered by monopoly provider TCI.
+The main drag on the development of Iran's fixed-line market is the comparatively high price of products offered by monopoly provider TCI.
 There were 27.478mn lines in service at the end of 2012, a figure BMI believes grew by 3.6% to reach 28.462mn at the end of 2013.
 We believe growth will slow as mobile voice continues to become more attractively priced, which will result in fixed-to-mobile substitution as witnessed in other regional markets and indeed globally.
 The addition of a new operator to the mobile sector could encourage competition and competitive pricing.